gamepark/gamepark.github.io/docs/technical-prerequisites.md

 We host the code of our games on [GitHub](https://github.com/gamepark).

 You need to install [Git](https://git-scm.com/) to be able to check out the project and save you code.

+## Package and project manager

+You need to install [Yarn](https://yarnpkg.com/) to install the project dependencies, test your code, and deploy.